SuryaSekhar14/vercel_blob/README.md

 ```

 The file will be downloaded to the specified directory.
 If no directory is specified, it will be downloaded to the program's base directory.

+## Common Issues

+1. Since this storage is still in beta, the requests sometimes results in unexpected Connection Errors.
+To mitigate this, I used a 'retry request' function, that attempts 3 requests with exponential backoff between requests.

+    This might result in error messages like ```Request failed on attempt 1 (HTTPSConnectionPool(host='blob.vercel-storage.com', port=443): Read timed out. (read timeout=10))``` in the terminal.